cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 to set the PSS salt value or its length.
 Instead, it is RECOMMENDED that implementations generate the PSS salt using the same source of randomness used to produce the blinding factor.

-If implementations need support for randommized and deterministic signatures, they should offer separate abstractions for each.
+If implementations need support for randomized and deterministic signatures, they should offer separate abstractions for each.
 Allowing callers to control the PSS salt value or length may have security consequences.
 See {{det-sigs}} for more information about details.